 Professor Hans de Wit, Director, Center for International Higher Education at Boston College

 This book is a unique contribution to our understanding of the compelling nexus of international education and employability.
-It focuses on how prominent dimensions in internationalisation, including outbound and inbound mobility, transnational education and at-home internationalisation, intersect with student employment and employability.
+It focuses on how prominent dimensions in internationalization, including outbound and inbound mobility, transnational education and at-home internationalization, intersect with student employment and employability.
 The book is a comprehensive text analysing policy discourse and practices from a range of national and regional contexts and discussing insightful implications to enhance student employability in an environment shaped by the complex relationship between higher education and the labour market.

 Dr Ly Tran, Associate Professor in the School of Education, Deakin University, Australia

-This is a fascinating book, which provides important new knowledge about the link between internationalisation and employability.
-It is impressively wide in its geographical scope, and also in its coverage of education – discussing the ways in which mobility (for part or the whole of a degree), transnational provision and ‘internationalisation at home’ can all help to build important skills and attributes for employment.
+This is a fascinating book, which provides important new knowledge about the link between internationalization and employability.
+It is impressively wide in its geographical scope, and also in its coverage of education – discussing the ways in which mobility (for part or the whole of a degree), transnational provision and ‘internationalization at home’ can all help to build important skills and attributes for employment.
 A compelling read for scholars and practitioners alike.

 Dr Rachel Brooks, Professor of Sociology and Associate Dean (Doctoral College), University of Surrey, UK.

-While there are proliferating literature on internationalisation of higher education and graduate employability, the book edited by Gribble and Coelen is one of few scholarly efforts systematically linking the two concepts.
-It is the most comprehensive book unfolding the complex and multifaceted relations between internationalisation and employability with insightful discussions and empirical evidences of various contexts.
+While there are proliferating literature on internationalization of higher education and graduate employability, the book edited by Gribble and Coelen is one of few scholarly efforts systematically linking the two concepts.
+It is the most comprehensive book unfolding the complex and multifaceted relations between internationalization and employability with insightful discussions and empirical evidences of various contexts.
 It is not only a must read book for researchers in the field but also highly relevant to (international) students and their stakeholders, such as higher education institutions, policy-makers and employers.